 Anderson served for 5 years as program manager of the Littoral Combat Ship shipbuilding program (PMS 501).
 During his tenure, he transitioned two tier-two shipyards from single ship to serial production (facilities, design, and manpower), achieved initial operating capability and conducted live fire test and evaluation for two ship variants, and is largely credited with stabilizing the Littoral Combat Ship shipbuilding program.
 Additional assignments included: Naval Sea Systems Command executive assistant; Office of the Chief of Naval Operations requirements officer (N86); chief engineer and post-delivery branch head for the DDG 51 Class (PMS 400D); Commander, Naval Surface Forces, Atlantic, mine warfare type desk officer (N43); and Ship Superintendent and Destroyer Designed Guided/Guided Missile Frigate planning yard officer at Supervisor of Shipbuilding, Bath, Maine.

-Anderson assumed duties as the commander, Navy Regional Maintenance Center and Naval Sea Systems Command deputy commander for surface warfare (SEA 21) on May 31, 2019.
+Anderson assumed duties as the commander, Navy Regional Maintenance Center and Naval Sea Systems Command Director for Ship Maintenance and Modernization (SEA 21) on May 31, 2019.